While there is no legal definition, the term precarious is used to refer to a type of work which is poorly paid, unprotected, and insecure.

 Our research has shown that workers who are paid cash in hand, below the NMW fail to meet the requirements of letting agencies.
 Their only option is to sublet illegally in overcrowded accommodation where their deposits are not protected and they are always under the threat of evictions.

-Poorly paid often compels people to work more hours to compensate for the financially insecure nature of the job.
+Poorly paid work often compels people to work more hours to compensate for the financially insecure nature of the job.
 This pressure to increase the hours of work leaves little time for socialising which, in turn, damages individual psychological well-being and erodes community relations.

 In the case of EU workers, failure to prove worker status after 3 months of being in the UK can lead to being administratively removed from the UK, and banned from re-entering for up to 2 years.
+After Brexit, the absence of work documentation may make it more difficult to meet the criteria of the EU Settlement Status application, and thus result in temporary status.

 While precarious work can affect everyone, the people most at risk are migrant workers with modest levels of education, basic knowledge of English and IT literacy.
 These constitute multiple barriers to (1) understanding the employment statuses and associated rights of the UK labour market,(2) accessing formal employment, and (3) taking action when employment rights have been breached.